sjmyuan/sjmyuan.github.io/_drafts/scala-practice-in-project.md

 `implicts` is a powerful tool, it is very easy to be abused.
 Most of time, it is `implicts` which make the code hard to read and maintain.
-It's also the biggest blocker for newbie to learn scala.
+It's also the biggest blocker for newbies to learn scala.

 Don't use it if possible except you can prove you have to do that.